Jeffrey Finn

-Jeffrey Finn is a Tony Award winning American theatrical producer.
-He currently serves as the Senior Vice President of Artistic Planning and Vice President of Theater Producing and Programming at The John F. Kennedy Center for the Performing Arts and the artistic director of Broadway Center Stage.
+Jeffrey Finn is a three-time Tony Award winning American theatrical producer.
+From 2016 until his resignation, effective September 19, 2025, he served as Senior Vice President of Artistic Programming and as Vice President/Executive Producer of Theater at The John F. Kennedy Center for the Performing Arts, where he founded and oversaw and the Broadway Center Stage.
+His departure was among a series of senior-staff resignations at the Kennedy Center following President Donald Trump's assumption of its board chairmanship in 2025.
 He received the Commercial Theater Institute's 2013 Robert Whitehead Award for outstanding achievement in commercial theatre producing.
 Finn is the President of Jeffrey Finn Productions and Hot On Broadway.
 He attended Connecticut College, where he received his bachelor's degree in 1992.
 He attended Beaver Country Day School from 1984 to 1988.
 He is a member of the executive committee and Board of Governors of The Broadway League and is a part of The Independent Presenters Network.